Stay updated

 )

-Apply grid distortion to images, masks, bounding boxes, and keypoints.
+Apply grid distortion by dividing the image into cells and warping each.
+Params: num_steps, distort_limit, interpolation, normalized.
 This transformation divides the image into a grid and randomly distorts each cell, creating localized warping effects.
 It's particularly useful for data augmentation in tasks like medical image analysis, OCR, and other domains where local geometric variations are meaningful.

 Parameters